 liver is the site of synthesis, storage, and release of lipids.
-Carbon tetrachloride, and tetracycline or chronic ethanol can block the secretion of triglycerides, causing fatty liver.
+Carbon tetrachloride, tetracycline and chronic ethanol can block the secretion of triglycerides, causing fatty liver.

-2-Necrosis and Apoptosis (Liver Cell Death) One possible cause of hepatic necrosis is lipid peroxidation
+2-Necrosis and Apoptosis (Liver Cell Death)

+One possible cause of hepatic necrosis is lipid peroxidation